• Skip to content

 Keeping the noise down in the NICU

 For example, carpet is sometimes used because it absorbs noise, although it needs to be cleaned with noisy vacuum cleaners.
-Pull-off paper sheets are often used instead of tear-off paper towelling, and plastic containers can be used instead of metal ones.
+Pull-away paper sheets are often used instead of tear-off paper towelling, and plastic containers can be used instead of metal ones.
 Padded covers might be placed over incubators.

 NICUs might also have quiet times each day.